neurobagel/documentation/docs/getting_started.md

 ```bash
 docker compose version
 ```
-### Get the neurobagel launch recipe
+### The Neurobagel node deployment recipe

 The [`neurobagel/recipes` repository](https://github.com/neurobagel/recipes)
-on GitHub contains our official docker compose setup recipe.
+on GitHub contains our official docker compose recipe and template configuration files for setting up a local Neurobagel node.

-1. Clone the github repository to your machine and navigate to it
+1. Clone the GitHub repository to your machine and navigate to it
 ```bash
 git clone https://github.com/neurobagel/recipes.git
 cd recipes
 ```
-2. Make copies of the template config files
+2. Make copies of the template configuration files to edit for your deployment (do not edit the templates themselves)
 ```bash
 cp template.env .env
 cp local_nb_nodes.template.json local_nb_nodes.json